 - Berserk Button: See Beware the Nice Ones

 - Beware the Nice Ones: Though he's generally a friendly and laid back guy, if you harm innocents or the ones he loves, he will kill you if it's the last thing he does.

-- Comes Great Responsibility: Accepts at the end of the first game it's his responsibility to protect Empire City and its people with his powers.
+- Comes Great Responsibility: He accepts at the end of the first game that it's his responsibility to protect Empire City and its people with his powers.

 - Fallen Hero: Can choose to abandon his morality for power and activate the Ray Sphere a second time at the expense of even more innocent lives at the end of the first game, permanently locking him in the Infamous evil ranking.

 - Gold and White Are Divine: Wears light gold and white clothing in inFAMOUS and inFAMOUS 2.